 This technique requires thresholds adjusted to the amplitude range of the available experimental data.
 For the EXP-set, 4 thresholds were selected: 100\,mV, 200\,mV, 400\,mV and 600\,mV.
 The two crossing points of the threshold with the rising and falling edges of the waveform are used to integrate this region, where available, and calculate each $Q_{up}$ value of the corresponding pulse.
 To make available the information of the e-peak amplitude, read-out electronics to digitize the waveform are required.
 However, on a large-scale experimental set-up, this will imply a significant number of channels, which can skyrocket the cost of the experimental set-up.
 Introducing pulse integrators such as the NINO-chip \cite{NINO}, or other new generation front-end electronics, in addition to the discriminator device, can achieve the time resolution of the Constant Fraction Discrimination Technique, at a significantly lower cost.

-The behaviour of mean SAT, can be evaluated as a function of e-peak charge above the applied threshold (100\,mV), Fig.\ref{fig:qup1_slewing}, parameterising the time walk effect, using a power law plus a constant term fit.
-Correcting the SAT for time walk using this fit results is presented with black points on Fig.\ref{fig:corre_qup1}.
-The algorithm that provides results with the best time resolution uses the lowest threshold for defining the SAT, and the parameterization as a function of $Q_{up}$ of the highest available threshold for time walk correction, on an event-by-event basis \cite{kallitsopoulou2021development}.
+The behavior of the mean SAT can be evaluated as a function of e-peak charge above the applied threshold (100\,mV), Fig.~\ref{fig:qup1_slewing}, parameterizing the time-walk effect using a power-law plus constant-term fit.
+Correcting the SAT for time walk using this fit is shown by the black points in Fig.~\ref{fig:corre_qup1}.
+The algorithm that provides the best time resolution uses the lowest threshold to define the SAT, and the parameterization as a function of $Q_{up}$ of the highest available threshold for the time-walk correction, on an event-by-event basis~\cite{kallitsopoulou2021development}.
+Each pulse is corrected using the parameterization corresponding to the highest threshold crossed by that specific signal.
+Pulses that cross only one or two thresholds are still included, and no events are discarded from the dataset.
+This approach ensures that every waveform contributes to the final statistics while exploiting the most accurate correlation available for its amplitude range.
 This signal-processing algorithm minimizes the experimental information to a few numbers provided by the pulse integrators.

 The event-by-event time walk correction using the calibration curve of the higher available crossing threshold requires calibration measurements before any analysis ( Fig.\ref{fig:qup_slew_tot} ).
 The analysis of the EXP-set, using the $Q_{up}$ technique, is shown in Fig.\ref{fig:pull_corre_ToT}, resulting in a timing resolution performance of the detector, as the one presented in Fig. \ref{fig:corre_global}, with black points.
 This is similar to the one achieved with the CFD Technique, which is expressed with red points in the same Figure and signifies the successful performance of the timing algorithm.
 After correction for systematic effects, SAT distribution is symmetric, with an RMS of 18.3$\pm$0.5\,ps.
 The same results were achieved with the full offline analysis with CFD reported also in \cite{kallitsopoulou2021development}.